 Tim Gardam, chair, has been chief executive of the Nuffield Foundation since September 2016, and prior to that was principal at St Anne's College, Oxford.
 Tim began his broadcasting career as a BBC trainee in 1977, going on to produce Newsnight, Timewatch and Panorama.
 He has held executive roles at Channel 5 and Channel 4 and was a non-executive member of the Ofcom Board and chairman of its Content Board until December 2015.
 Tim was appointed to the Council in November 2015 and became a co-opted Council member in January 2016.

 Jennifer Oscroft, deputy chair, is a practising barrister with a masters in law.
 She is also a non-executive director of Fevore Group Limited, a group of companies providing leasing, consultancy, insurance and software services in the automobile industry.
 Jennifer has been an elected member of the Which?
 Council since February 2011.
 She was a Which? pension trustee until September 2013 and has been deputy chair of the Council since March 2013.

 Shirley Bailey-Wood MBE

 Shirley Bailey-Wood is director of Information Solutions at BSI Standards Limited.
 She joined BSI in 2004 as operations director for its standards division, and was director of publishing from 2011 to 2014.
 Her previous positions include vice president of chemistry and pharmaceuticals for Thomson Scientific and European sales and marketing director for Maxwell Communications.
 Shirley was awarded an MBE in 2012 for services to the knowledge economy.
 She was elected to the Council in January 2016.

-Melanie Fuller is General Manager for Myers Building Supplies, a subsidiary of the Myers Group.
-She is the founder of Consumer Product Consultancy Ltd, specialising within the non-food industry in product legality, safety, technical due diligence and manufacturing compliance and improvement.
-Melanie is also the owner of The Holme Valley Wellbeing Centre which serves its local community in support of physical and emotional health and wellbeing.
-Melanie has over 20 years’ merchanting, retail and manufacturing and business leadership experience at a senior level.
-Melanie was co-opted to the Council in January 2019 and had previously served on Council as an elected member from 2016-2018.
+Melanie Fuller is general manager for Myers Building Supplies and founder of Consumer Product Consultancy, specialising within the non-food industry in product legality, safety and manufacturing compliance and improvement.
+She is also the owner of The Holme Valley Wellbeing Centre.
+Melanie has more than 20 years’ retail, manufacturing and business leadership experience at a senior level.
+She was co-opted to the Council in January 2019 and had previously served as an elected member from 2016-2018.